linnovate/mean/README.md

 If you went through all this and still can't solve the issue, feel free to contact me(Amos), via the repository issue tracker or the links provided below.

 #### Update NPM, Bower or Grunt
-Sometimes you may find there is a weird error during install like npm's *Error: ENOENT*, usually updating those tools to its latest version solves the issue.
+Sometimes you may find there is a weird error during install like npm's *Error: ENOENT*, usually updating those tools to the latest version solves the issue.

 Updating NPM
 ```